 - The critical reading section includes reading passages and sentence completions.

 - The writing section includes a short essay and multiple-choice questions on identifying errors and improving grammar and usage.

 - The mathematics section includes questions on arithmetic operations, algebra, geometry, statistics and probability

 The Collegeboard website has a complete listing of dates and information about how to register for the SAT.

 SAT and PSAT Information

 This is a standardized test that provides firsthand practice for the SAT®.
 It also gives you a chance to enter NMSC scholarship programs and gain access to college and career planning tools.
 Please visit the CollegeBoard website for complete details.

 Registration & Dates: The PSAT is given in October each year.
 The test will be given during the school day.
-Registration will begin approximately two weeks before the test date.
-Cost is $17.
+Registration information will be emailed out the beginning of the school year.
+Cost is $20.